Last updated on .

 Strand Theatre

-Staying at the Prairie Inn Motel
+Prairie Inn

-We ate dinner at Suds Bros., a brewpub on Main Street.
+We ate dinner at Suds Brothers, a brewpub on Main Street.
 It’s located in a historic former JC Penney store (JC Penney’s mother store is in nearby Kemmerer).
 They’ve got good food, friendly service, a fun atmosphere, and a nice selection of beers.
 Try the Monkey’s Butt Amber Ale.
 For our meals, I had a very tasty bowl of chili while Martin and Gönül had burgers.

-Suds Bros.
+Suds Brothers

 Author

 Owner of Paisadventure.
 World traveler.
+Purdue Boilermaker.
 Chicago sports lover.
 Living in Colombia.

 Write A Comment